 After working as a full-time lecturer in Australia, he returned to Indonesia in 1997 and started his professional career journey in Indonesia at PricewaterhouseCoopers as a Management Consultant focusing on large IT Implementation projects.

-As an experienced executive with a strong background in technology, he has held key positions or positions in private companies throughout his career, including CEO at PT Indosat Tbk, Indonesia’s second-largest telecommunications operator, from 2012 to 2017; Independent Commissioner at PT Sarana Menara Nusantara Tbk (Protelindo), from 2018 to 2019; Independent Commissioner at PT Medikaloka Hermina Tbk (Hermina Hospital Group), from 2018 to the present; Independent Commissioner at PT Unilever Indonesia Tbk, since 2018 to the present; Commissioner at PT Solusi Sinergi Digital Tbk, since 2019 to the present; Chairman at iFlix Indonesia, from 2018 to May 2020; Independent Commissioner at PT Link Net Tbk, since 2020 to the present.
+As an experienced executive with a strong background in technology, he has held key positions or positions in private companies throughout his career, including CEO at PT Indosat Tbk, Indonesia’s second-largest telecommunications operator, from 2012-2017; Independent Commissioner at PT Sarana Menara Nusantara Tbk (Protelindo), from 2018-2019; Chairman at iFlix Indonesia, from 2018-2020; Commissioner at PT Solusi Sinergi Digital Tbk, since 2019 – Februari 2022; Independent Commissioner at PT Medikaloka Hermina Tbk (Hermina Hospital Group), since 2018-present; Independent Commissioner at PT Unilever Indonesia Tbk, since 2018-present; Independent Commissioner at PT Link Net Tbk, since 2020-present; Independent Commissioner at PT Cisarua Mountain Dairy Tbk, since 2021-present.

 He has also held several positions in government, namely as Expert Staff at the Ministry of Communication and Information Technology, from 2001 – 2007; Expert Staff at the Ministry of SOEs, from 2007 to 2009; Expert Staff to the Minister of Finance of the Republic of Indonesia for the National Tax System, from 2019 to the present; and Advisor for Crescent Point for Indonesia, from 2019 to the present.
 From 2007 to 2009, he held the following posts in several State-Owned Enterprises: Commissioner at PT Krakatau Steel Tbk; President Commissioner at PT Geodipa Energi; and Commissioner at PT Kertas Kraft Aceh.